Last updated: 10th August 2022

 - manage specific aspects of our events.
 To learn more please see Conference events, Award events and Forum events

 - send you marketing communications about our products and services.
 To learn more please see Marketing communications

 - send you marketing communications related to other companies’ products and services (in a business-to-business context).
 To learn more please see Marketing communications

 - personalise the marketing content we provide you.
-To learn more please see Personalise marketing content
+To learn more please see Personalisation of marketing & website content

 - share your contact details with a named sponsor, when you access specific sponsored content.
 To learn more please see Sponsored content